This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 Is Nexxus Vegan?

+❌ Nexxus is NOT vegan.
 Nexxus does not claim or market itself to offer any vegan-friendly options.
-And since Nexxus engages in animal testing, we wouldn’t consider anything sold or produced by Nexxus to be vegan anyways.
+And since Nexxus engages in animal testing in some capacity, we wouldn’t consider any Nexxus products vegan anyways.

 In order for products to be considered vegan by ethical elephant’s standards, the products and their ingredients must not be tested on animals anywhere in the world.
 Also, they must not contain any animal-derived ingredients or by-products.